diphylleiagurnhill/diphylleiagurnhill/README.md

 - 👋 Hi, I’m @diphylleiagurnhill
 - 👀 I’m learning the basics at the moment
 - 🌱 I’m currently learning python
-- 💞️ I’m not looking to collaborate yet
+- 💞️ I’m am looking for opportunities to collaborate

 <!---
 diphylleiagurnhill/diphylleiagurnhill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.